therealOri/byte/README.md

 cd byte
 python3 byte.py
 ```
 > If you do not know how to install anything or if you are unsure how to do things.
-Please make an issue and I'll happily help you out!
+I encourage you to create/make an issue and I'll happily help you out!
 __ __

 <br />